-By the beginning of the 1850s, Russia was extremely powerful and the Turks, or to give its proper title the Ottoman Empire, was increasingly weak.
-Russia was felt to be encroaching ever more on the territory of the Turks, and had even sought to extend its territories along the western Black Sea shores, lands which bordered those of Austro-Hungary.
+By the beginning of the 1850s, Russia was extremely powerful and Turkey – or to give its proper title, The Ottoman Empire – was increasingly weak.
+Russia was encroaching ever more onto Ottoman territory, and had even sought to extend its territories along the western Black Sea shores, lands which bordered those of Austro-Hungary.
 In short, it was felt across Europe that Russia was ‘getting rather big for its boots’.

-Tensions between Russia and Turkey escalated, and diplomatic dispatches flew across Europe from St Petersburg to Paris, from Constantinople through Vienna to London, and even crackled across the new fangled electric telegraph wires.
+Tension between Russia and Turkey escalated.
+Meanwhile diplomatic dispatches flew across Europe from St Petersburg to Paris, from Constantinople through Vienna to London, and even crackled across the new fangled electric telegraph wires.
 The Tsar was hopeful of keeping Great Britain out of any war with the Turks, but the rumblings of war were growing louder.

 By October 1853 Russia was at war with Turkey.
-On St Andrew’s Day, 30 November 1853 (Saint Andrew being the patron saint of the Russian Navy, under whose reversed saltire they sail) the Russian Black Sea Fleet under Admiral Nachimoff sailed out of Sebastopol, came across a Turkish flotilla on the south shore of the Black Sea at Sinope, and sank every single ship.
+On St Andrew’s Day, 30 November 1853 (Saint Andrew being the patron saint of the Russian Navy, under whose reversed saltire they sail) the Russian Black Sea Fleet under Admiral Nachimoff sailed out of Sebastopol.
+He encountered a Turkish flotilla on the south shore of the Black Sea at Sinope, and sank every single ship.
 Nearly 4,000 Turkish sailors were lost and many of them, so it was widely reported in the press at the time, were shot by Russian gunners as the floundered in the water.

-British opinion was outraged by the massacre, and driven on by the war bellowing of Palmerston, the Prime Minister Lord Aberdeen ultimately decided that he had no choice but to recommend to Her youthful Majesty that war be declared upon Russia in order to defend the independence of the muslim Ottomans.
-This was a singular war indeed.
-France declared war on Russia the day after Britain.
+British opinion was outraged by the massacre.
+Driven on by the war bellowing of Palmerston, Lord Aberdeen (the Prime Minister) decided he had no choice but to recommend to Queen Victoria that war be declared upon Russia in order to defend the independence of the muslim Ottomans.
+France declared war on Russia the day after Great Britain.

 Now, the last successful war which Great Britain had waged had been the long and bitter Napoleonic campaign against France which culminated in 1815 with the Battle of Waterloo.
-Less than 30 years later, the British and French were to wage war, together with the Turks against the Russians.
-However, as the British were soon to discover to their cost, there had been a great deal of sitting on a large quantity of laurels since Wellington had trodden those glorious Belgian fields in victory.
+Now, less than 30 years later, the British and French were waging war together, and this time against the Russians.
+As the British were soon to discover to their cost, however, there had been a great deal of sitting on a large quantity of laurels since Wellington had trodden those glorious Belgian fields in victory.